 Research can be intimidating, but with the right data, your organization will be empowered to make informed decisions and be better stewards of your resources, knowing that your programming decisions have been examined both in terms of implementation and impact.

 At Health & Technology Partners, we emphasize the value of community engagement with a focus on health, diversity, equity, and inclusion.
 When considering how to continue advancing the contribution of parks, recreation, and leisure towards creating healthy communities, there must be dedication to evolving our conceptualization of who participates in parks and a better understanding of what barriers and constraints prevent diverse communities from gaining the benefits of participating in park-based nature exposure.

 We connect with your organization, work hand-in-hand with your team, and facilitate key connections through our networks to deliver targeted research solutions for your pressing questions.
 Our team works with you to begin solving the question of how nature can positively impact the quality of life in your community.

 Courtney L. Schultz, PhD – Executive Director

 With nearly a decade of experience leading research projects for local, state, and federal agencies, Dr. Schultz has developed an expertise in the design and execution of health behavioral research across the lifespan—all with a focus on integrating nature exposure into a salutogenic healthcare approach for communities.

 Dr. Schultz holds a PhD in Parks, Recreation and Tourism Management from NC State University, where her research focused on integrating nature-based physical activity prescriptions into clinical care settings, making use of community recreation resources.
-Her Master of Science in Parks, Recreation and Tourism is from the University of Missouri-Columbia, where Dr. Schultz was instrumental in fostering communication between communities of color and city officials in regards to proposed public park renovations; she also holds a Bachelor of Science from the same department.
+Her Master of Science in Parks, Recreation and Tourism is from the University of Missouri-Columbia, where Dr. Schultz worked to foster communication between communities of color and city officials in regards to proposed public park renovations; she also holds a Bachelor of Science from the same department.

 In addition to her health research and public policy work, Dr. Schultz’s early career was grounded in recreation services.
 She combines these hands-on experiences with her academic studies to inform her real-world research and programmatic protocols.